 Checkpoints are initially reasonable, then they turn it up a level by making you think they no longer exist.
 By the time I reached the underwater section, I was under the impression that this was the final area as I was stuck in it forever.
 Don’t read that as a negative as I endlessly restarted again and again – frustrated, sure, but the only reason I ever bailed here and in other areas in the game was due to my concentration levels were dropping, and I was making silly mistakes.

 I don’t have a vast list of titles to draw my comparisons, but My Eyes is the best game I’ve played in this genre – if we’re calling climbers a genre.
 I’m not one for watching others play games, but I did watch Markiplier (and others) play Getting Over It With Bennett Foddy.
-As a spectator, it was entertaining watching their endeavours come undone then having a meltdown – some naturally being more entertaining than others.
+As a spectator, it was entertaining watching their endeavours come undone and then having a meltdown – some naturally being more entertaining than others.
 However, I don’t get a kick out of that if I play on my own.
-I’m not a rage-quit player at all but have some limits.
-Jump King was excellent, as was Eggy, but My Eyes has laser beamed over those as my current favourite.
+I’m not a rage-quit player at all, but I have some limits.
+Jump King was excellent, as was Eggy, but My Eyes has laser-beamed over those as my current favourite.

 The visuals were excellent, and the level designs were very challenging but not wholly unfair.
 Don’t quote me on that – I’m just a bit too nice.
 As for the music, it’s another title that leapfrogs as one of the best I’ve heard this year.
-It does loop a bit, but the repetition neither gets old or irritating.
+It does loop a bit, but the repetition neither gets old nor irritating.
 Besides, if you’re good enough, the music will change based on the area you’re in.

 Overall, this My Eyes review is a massively positive one.
 Again, let me remind you that my opinion is based on the type of game and expectations.
 The physics work well, the objectives are clear, and it’s a relatively short game that will feel mammoth based on your dexterity and patience levels.
 Thoroughly recommended.